How to take effective breaks (and be more productive)

 - Browsing shopping sites aimlessly

-You can do all of these activities during your leisure time, no problem there, but if you try to fit them into your work day as a break, they often derail it.
+If you try to fit these activities into your work day as a break, they often derail it.

-You know how your mind feels after checking social media for while—scattered, unfocused, foggy.
+You know how your mind feels after checking social media for a while—scattered, unfocused, foggy.
 That doesn't help your productivity.
+The worst case scenario is that you go down a rabbit hole and waste the rest of the day.

 Avoid highly stimulating, addictive activities during your breaks.